nzcompare awards Winners - Best Business Broadband Provider & People's Choice - Broadband 2025

 2. Be cautious of delivery texts and emails

-If you weren’t expecting a parcel, don’t click.
+If you weren’t expecting a parcel, don’t click and avoid scanning QR codes in unsolicited messages.
 If you were, go directly to the courier’s official site or original confirmation email from the sender.

 3. Use strong, unique passwords